Skip to main content

 The Point Spread Function

 Now that we have a better idea of what the point of contact is, we will talk about how to restore a hazy image caused by optical blur.
-We need to restore blurry images in order to have a clearer view of a target of interest, such as a license plate or a suspect’s face.
+We need to restore blurry images to have a clearer view of a target of interest, such as a license plate or a suspect’s face.

 Image restoration involves reversing fundamental defects using a specific mathematical model.
 As we said before, in images affected by optical blur, a point in the scene is “spread out to a circle” in the image.
 We can effectively model this phenomenon mathematically by defining a Point Spread Function.
 It basically represents how a singular point in the real scene is rendered in the image.
 Below, you can see an example of a Point Spread Function for a moderately blurred image and a strongly blurred image.